 - More influence over other customers

 For 96% of customers, customer service is important for brand loyalty.
 In other words, the key to cultivating loyalty among customers is to provide an incredible customer experience.

 # Understanding Customer Experience: The Customers’ Point-of-View

 A customer’s understanding of what customer experience involves is ever-evolving and ever-changing.
 Their definition is not restricted to only what the companies provide, but it is something that changes with time and technology.
 Customer expectations are always increasing; they don’t stop; they don’t devolve.
 Customers have higher expectations and are willing to pay extra for the experience they desire.

 The digital age has made speed a coveted possession in the modern age.
 And, it’s not surprising that customers would prefer a quick but ineffective response rather than a slow but effective one.
-This is the major reason for companies being active on social media and providing witty, sassy replies.
-It helps provide social proof of immediate response even though the final resolution itself may be given in a few hours or days.
+This is the major reason why social media marketing and monitoring is important for forward-thinking companies.
+Social media provides a platform to interact directly with your customers and give them an immediate response for their queries.
 Customers want speed before effectiveness.